 Employees are entitled to accumulated sick leave and vacation leave earned in accordance with the Authority's Personnel Policy.
 Employees may be compensated for accumulated vacation leave in the event of retirement or termination from service.
 Sick leave may not be compensated at retirement or termination from service.
 Vacation leave is payable to the maximum of 60 days accrued plus the current year.
-The Authority has determined that the potential liability for accumulated leave is \$321,473 at September 30, 2020, and \$296,054 at September 30, 2019.
+The Authority has determined that the potential liability for accumulated leave is \$344,313 and \$321,473 at September 30, 2021 and September 30, 2020, respectively.